Geometric Lower Bounds for Distributed Parameter Estimation under Communication Constraints: Introduction

 The main contributions of our paper are as follows: \begin{enumerate} \item For a large class of statistical models, we develop a novel geometric approach that builds on a new representation of the communication constraint to establish information-theoretic lower bounds for distributed parameter estimation problems.
-Our approach circumvents the need for strong data processing inequalities, and relate the experimental design problem directly to an explicit optimization problem in high-dimensional geometry. \item Based on our new approach, we show that the communication constraint reduces the effective sample size from $n$ to $n/d$ for $k=1$ under mild regularity conditions and under both independent and interactive models, where $d$ is the dimension of the parameter to be estimated.
-Moreover, as opposed to the linear dependence on $k$ in prior works, our new approach enables us to show that the penalty is at most exponential in $k$, which turns out to be tight in high-dimensional distribution estimation. \item Our new approach recovers the linear dependence on $k$ when some sub-Gaussian structure is available, e.g., in the Gaussian location model.
-This result builds on a geometric inequality for the Gaussian measure, which may be of independent interest. \end{enumerate}
+Our approach circumvents the need for strong data processing inequalities, and relate the experimental design problem directly to an explicit optimization problem in high-dimensional geometry. \item Based on our new approach, we show that the communication constraint reduces the effective sample size from $n$ to $n/d$ for $k=1$ under mild regularity conditions, where $d$ is the dimension of the parameter to be estimated.
+Moreover, for general communication budget $k$, our new approach enables us to show that the penalty is at most exponential in $k$. \item Our new approach also reveals that the tight dependence of the distributed minimax risk on $k$ is determined by different geometric inequalities in different statistical models.
+Our result recovers the linear dependence on $k$ when some sub-Gaussian structure is available, e.g., in the Gaussian location model.
+However, in models with heavier tails such as the high-dimensional distribution estimation model, we show that the exponential dependence on $k$ becomes tight. \end{enumerate}